capactio/capact/cmd/cli/docs/capact_typeinstance_apply.md

 ```
   -f, --from-file strings   The TypeInstances input in YAML format (can specify multiple)
-  -h, --help                help for update
+  -h, --help                help for apply
   -o, --output string       Output format.
 One of: json | table | yaml (default "table")
 ```